hamzaaslam276/hamzaaslam276/README.md

 Tech stack: Python, OOP.
 For more of my projects, check out my repositories.

+### 4. ETL Project: Acquiring and Processing Information on the World's Largest Banks

+## Project Overview

+This project is part of the **Cloud Data Engineering Roadmap** and focuses on building an **ETL (Extract, Transform, Load) pipeline** to acquire, process, and analyze information on the world's largest banks.
+The project covers the full ETL workflow, from extracting raw data, transforming it, and loading it into a database, along with logging and query functions.

+## Project Tasks

+* Task 1: Logging function
+* Task 2 : Extraction of data
+* Task 3 : Transformation of data
+* Task 4: Loading to CSV
+* Task 5: Loading to Database
+* Task 6: Function to Run queries on Database
+* Task 7: Verify log entries

 ## 🌱 Current Learning Path
 Deepening my knowledge of Deep Learning with TensorFlow and Keras.
 Exploring Natural Language Processing (NLP) with SpaCy and NLTK.